tshepang/blog-movies/content/movies/Freelancers (2012).rst

 The movie did feel rushed though, and I was actually hungry for more of the racist guy.
 The direction is very edgy, keeping me tense for a large portion of the movie.
-The storyline is also unusual, and middle-age lady totally edible.
+The storyline is also unusual, and the middle-aged lady totally edible.